calumhoad/snowpersistence/README.md

 All satellite imagery can be downloaded from either [Copernicus browser](https://browser.dataspace.copernicus.eu/?zoom=5&lat=50.16282&lng=20.78613&themeId=DEFAULT-THEME&visualizationUrl=https%3A%2F%2Fsh.dataspace.copernicus.eu%2Fogc%2Fwms%2Fa91f72b5-f393-4320-bc0f-990129bd9e63&datasetId=S2_L2A_CDAS&demSource3D=%22MAPZEN%22&cloudCoverage=30&dateMode=SINGLE) or [NASA EarthData Search](https://search.earthdata.nasa.gov/search), as per the manuscript.

-The data we derived from satellite and drone imagery are stored within this repository in tabular (.csv) format and enable the statistical analyses to be run.
+The data we derived from satellite and drone imagery are stored within this repository in tabular (.csv) format.
+These data enable the statistical analyses to be run without first downloading and processing the drone orthomosaics and satellite imagery.

 ### Data locations:
 **NDVI time series derived from Sentinel-2 and NASA HLSS30 data:**